 The Company completed the various technical studies including the preliminary versions of the ESIA and RAP reports during H1 2015.
 Based on these studies and reports, the Company applied for a mining permit on May 25, 2015.
-The most significant impact caused by the project is the resettlement of the population living on the project site (600 traditional families and 4,000 artisan gold miners) and the expropriation of 700 ha of agricultural land.
+One impact caused by the project is the resettlement of the population living on the project site (609 traditional families and 1,360 households from artisan gold miners) and the expropriation of 700 ha of agricultural land.
 The Company has identified potential resettlement areas for each of the communities impacted by the project and has mandated Socrege, BEGE and WSP to manage and complete the RAP and ESIA reports, which were submitted to the Ministry of Environment in September 2015.

-The final FS site plan layout, ESIA and RAP were presented to the local population in Q2 2015.
+The 2015 FS site plan layout, ESIA and RAP were presented to the local population in Q2 2015.
 The RAP negotiations were concluded with all representatives for the first stage of resettlement and the list of goods and families eligible for compensation under the RAP was validated for all three phases of resettlement during Q2 2015.
 In July, signed protocols agreeing to relocation in future years were obtained for Stages 2 and 3 impacted communities to complete the process for all stakeholders.
 On September 16, 2015, the Company announced it had submitted an updated RAP and ESIA to the Ministry of Environment based on the signed resettlement protocols with all of the communities impacted by the development of the project, including the artisan gold miners.
 The Ministry of Environment organized their own mandatory audit and public hearings with respect to the Bomboré ESIA and RAP.
-The public hearings took place in November 2015, followed by a two-day session on January 12-13 2016 with their technical committee for an ultimate review of the project.
+The public hearings took place in November 2015, followed by a two-day session on January 12-13, 2016 with their technical committee1 for an ultimate review of the project.
 The final report from the public hearings was delivered to the Company in March 2016, delayed in part by the November 29, 2015 Presidential and legislative elections.
 The report and final recommendations from the COTEVE session was delivered to the Company in February 2016.
 The final versions of the RAP and ESIA were finalized and filed in March 2016.
-The Company anticipates approval of the mining permit application (by government Decree) in Q2 2016.